christian-doucette/tolkein_text/README.md

 I trained an LSTM neural network language model on *The Lord of the Rings*, and used it for text generation.
 ### Motivation
 The motivation of this project was to gain experience with:
-- Completing a full NLP task
+- Breaking down and completing an NLP task
 - Implementing machine learning in Pytorch
-- Understanding modern architectures for neural network language models
+- Modern architectures for neural network language models
 - Preprocessing and tokenizing raw text data
 - Applications of language models